krissmoe/SHRED-turbulence-sensing/README.md

 reproduces the key figures

-# Reproducing figures
-Most paper figures are generated through functions in plot_results.py and processdata.py, called from the main notebook.
-Examples include:

-If you only have artifacts (no raw data), the notebook will use those.

 # File guide
 models.py — SHRED network definition (LSTM + decoder) and training utilities (adapted from pyshred).